apowersadobe/analytics.en/help/implement/js-implementation/function-tl.md

 >[!NOTE]
 >
 >The variable *`pageName`* cannot be set for a file download, exit link, or custom link, because each of the link types is not a page view and does not have an associated page name.
-Additionally, the page URL will not be retained for these link types (the linkURL parameter is used instead and populates the associated report).
+Additionally, the page URL will not be retained for these link types (the <code> linkURL </code> parameter is used instead and populates the associated report).

 >[!NOTE]
 >